ObitoDevv/Galaxy-Hopper/README.md

   -The game keeps track of the player’s score.

-  -The game ends if the player fails to collect stars within a certain time.
+  -The game ends if the player fails to collect coins within a certain time.

 ## 3.Coin Collection:
   -The Coin class represents collectible stars.